 I have integrated a few things into daily life that have helped make my life the younger, freer, happier way it is right now.

 Also known as strengthening stretching.
 For the cynics out there, no need to be afraid of this exercise practice.
 If 40 has taught me anything, it is that this body is not remaining static.
 I am getting achy.
 The older I get, the more frequently we change our mattress.
 This is not a sign that mattress construction is declining.
 My stretching routine, aka yoga, keeps this thing agile (pointing to my back).

 No reason to be afraid to meditate.
 It’s really just quieting our minds.
 Getting our minds to slow is much like choosing to go on vacation temporarily.
 In your room.
 To focus on not focusing actually focuses our body to move into a quieter mode.

 You might want to call this prayer.
 But I don’t mean talking to the Creator.
 I mean not talking at all.
 Not sharing our worries or our petitions.
 Just letting the thoughts, the words, the constant mental chatter slow.

 The medical world isn’t out to get us with their western ways.
 They have children that get hurt on the playground, have aches and pains after fourteen hour shifts in emerg, and get terminal illnesses and car accidents too.
 They’re neither convinced that the medical system can save us, nor western (or eastern) remedies will perfect our lives, but they try to improve our daily experiences, just like we do.
-So I take the Advil when I need it.
+So I take them when I need them.